• Skip to content

 Steamed, frozen veggies – like cauliflower, spinach, or zucchini.
 If you want to work more veggies into your little one’s diet, this can work.

 Cauliflower is part of the cruciferous family, which means it’s insanely good for you.
-If you’re working on building up your toddler’s iron levels, proceed with caution when using spinach since it contain high levels of oxalates, which bind to minerals like iron.
+If you’re working on building up your toddler’s iron levels, proceed with caution when using spinach since it contains high levels of oxalates, which bind to minerals like iron.

 Note: Chances are, you’ll need to sweeten the deal before offering to your babe.